Choose your SQL server:

 and confirm dropping in the dialog window.

-Specify the Field Name and specify the Field Data Type by selecting it from the drop-down list.
+To specify the Data Type, select it from the drop-down list.

 Used only in case xml is selected as Type.
 Applies only to the XML data type for associating an XML schema collection with the type.
 Before using you are to create the schema in the database first.